-The initial EIR/EIS mailing list included SDG&E's list of property owners within 300 feet of the Proposed Project as well as groups and individuals the EIR/EIS team identified or who identified themselves to be stakeholders.
+The initial EIR/EIS information mailing list included SDG&E's list of property owners within 300 feet of the Proposed Project as well as groups and individuals the EIR/EIS team identified or who identified themselves to be stakeholders.
 In addition, all attendees at scoping meetings were added to the mailing list.
 The mailing list includes all individuals on the CPUC's proceeding service list for this application.

-All those on the EIR/EIS mailing list and landowners on or adjacent to SDG&E's proposed route and the alternative routes considered in the Draft will receive a Notice of Release of the Draft EIR/EIS in July 2007.
-The Notice will include information on accessing the Draft EIR/EIS, the Environmentally Superior Alternative(s), and the dates, times, and locations for informational workshops on the Draft EIR/EIS and the CPUC's Public Participation Hearings.
+All those on the EIR/EIS mailing list and landowners on or adjacent to SDG&E's proposed route and the alternative routes considered in the Draft will received a Notice of Availability Release of the Draft EIR/EIS in Januaryuly 2008, for the Recirculated Draft EIR/Supplemental Draft EIS (July 2008), and for the Final EIR/EIS (October 2008).
+The Notices will included information on accessing the Draft EIR/EIS documents, the Environmentally Superior Alternative(s), and the dates, times, and locations for informational workshops on the Draft EIR/EIS, Recirculated Draft EIR/Supplemental Draft EIS, and the CPUC's Public Participation Hearings.